FlyCourtship/FlySongSegmenter/README.txt

 >> deploytool -build song/code/find_fly_song.prj

-Or, if you don't want to launch matlab, you can compile from the unix command line using
+If you don't want to launch matlab, you can compile from the unix command line using

 $ mcc -vm -I chronux -I order find_fly_song.m